 Ford will offer a set of Michelin self-sealing tires as standard equipment on Platinum and Limited Hybrid all-wheel-drive models and optional on Limited models.

-Let's take a closer look at eight features on the 2020 Explorer that will benefit the commercial fleets that use it.
+Let's take a closer look at five features on the 2020 Explorer that will benefit the commercial fleets that use it.